WhatAmIDoingWithThis/GameTracker/README.md

 Note: Again, this project is windows only.
 I haven't actually looked into it, but I believe the library I use requires different implementation for running on Linux or Mac

 # Version History
-## Version 2.0 (Current)
+## Version 2.0 (Release) (Current)
 Complete recoding and overhaul of the system.
 Much better seperation of responsibility between classes (Now the UI isn't in charge of data management).
 The different features of the app no longer open in multiple windows, but all in the same window now, plus you can actually copy the link of games.
-I also need to compile the new code and add it to releases, but I'll do that later.
 ### Added Features
 - Column Sorting
 - Copy game link